Dispute NYC parking tickets for free in just a few minutes

 - The county is wrong or not listed

-- The state of registration is not listed or is not correct
+- The vehicle’s registration status is not listed or is not correct

 - Someone else was driving